-Top 5 3rd Quarter Trades of PA - GuruFocus.com
+Top 5 3rd Quarter Trades of Pa - GuruFocus.com

 INVESCO QQQ Trust

-The guru sold out of their 38,398-share investment in NAS:QQQ.
-Previously, the stock had a 7.99% weight in the equity portfolio.
+The guru sold out of their 1,474-share investment in NAS:QQQ.
+Previously, the stock had a 0.29% weight in the equity portfolio.
 Shares traded for an average price of $301.34 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.